Layout

 We have helped teams to develop a hybrid approach where a process with stages and gates is designed to be compatible with Agile sprints.
 Teams may divide a long project into sprints and then nest the spirits within the phases of their Stage-Gate process.

-Stage-Gate Product Development - Nested Sprints Diagram
+Stage-Gate Process - Nested Sprints Diagram

 Project Management and Agile Management

-Stage-Gate Product Development Checklist
+Stage-Gate Process Checklist

-5 Tips for Improving Stage-Gate processes
+5 Tips for Improving Stage-Gate Processes

 1. Management support and compliance is crucial.